 in those with the responsibility for representation?

 Varying approaches to the critique and interpretation of artefacts have been debated since the very beginnings of philosophy.
 In my doctoral study, I chose not to engage with those intractable, well-tilled debates.
-Rather, I sought insights into unchartered terrain – how approaches to intepretation play out during the precarious and uncertain development of art students’ practice, metacognitive skills and identity as artists.
+Rather, I sought insights into unchartered terrain – how approaches to intepretation play out during the assessment of the precarious and uncertain development of artist-students’ practice, metacognitive skills and identity as artists.
 What emerged was a problematic – of fragile (but sometimes surprisingly resilient) desire for growth, and powerful traditions of communal academic authority.

 I have extended this concern with authorship and authority, to explore how systems of judgement and assessment in higher education interact with individuals’ intentions, because I believe it provides important insights into their significance for our ability to exercise agency.
 One research trajectory explores the relationships between how academic staff are evaluated, and how such assessments as to what is valued impact on transformation and equity.
 Another trajectory seeks to chart the ways in which staff members’ agency, to implement educational change in their professional practice in higher education, is impacted by their vastly different geographic and socio-economic contexts, cultures and structures.
 As you will note in my blog postings, I keep wrestling with how situating the author may work towards challenging authority.
 And so, I attempt to create a space for such authoring centrally within my teaching programmes.

 I’m interested in how such insights can inform productive shifts to the larger mechanisms of power in higher education institutions, in the hopes of enhancing the possibilities of the academic project.
 Below I share some of the related projects, in order of those most recent.